Najważniejsze informacje - Borgarfjörður eystri

-Borgarfjordur eystri is a fjord of about 130 people, located in East Iceland.
-It's main settlement is Bakkagerdi.
+Borgarfjordur eystri is a fjord with a population of around 130 people, located in East Iceland.
+Its main settlement is Bakkagerdi.
 The area is renowned for its natural beauty.

 Sheep farming, fishing and fish work is the Bakkagerdi's main economy, as well as tourism, though this is only during the summer months.

 Hiking is highly popular in the area and many great routes are available, but the most notable hiking destination is beyond doubt Stórurð ("The Giant Boulders") and the mountain ring is also particularly attractive.
 South of the fjord rhyolite mountains dominate, but at the bottom of the fjord and to the north the mountains are of basalt.
 Birdwatching is also popular, as many puffins nest in the area.
 Elves are also said to reside there.

 Johannes Kjarval, one of Iceland's greatest painters, grew up in the area and the town has a great exhibition of his work.
 For further artwork by Kjarval, we recommend Kjarvalssafn museum in Reykjavik.
 The altarpiece of Bakkagerdi church was also made by Kjarval.